ibmresilient/resilient-python-api/resilient-sdk/README.md

 ## Usage

 ### Configuration
-Similar to our `resilient-circuits` library, to configure the SDK it requires an `app.config` created in the default location: `~/.resilient` with the following minimum configs:
+Similar to our `resilient-circuits` library, the SDK it requires an `app.config` created in the default location: `~/.resilient` with the following minimum configurations:
 ```
 [resilient]
 host=my_soar_instance.ibm.com